Private Internet Access (PIA) is a Virtual Private Network (VPN) provider that was founded in the United States in 2010.

 - Global server coverage could stand some expansion

-- Doesn’t work
+- Doesn’t work in some overly restrictive countries

 Private Internet Access (PIA) offers native app support for only the most popular device platforms, including Windows, Mac, iOS, Android, and Linux.
 (It should be noted that PIA’s Linux app is one of the few GUI-based apps available for the Linux platform.)